MicrosoftDocs/memdocs/sccm/core/plan-design/configs/site-and-site-system-prerequisites.md

     -   IIS 6 WMI Compatibility

-When you use a custom IIS configuration, you can remove options that are not required, such as the following:
+When you use a custom IIS configuration, you can remove options that aren't required, such as the following:

 -   Common HTTP Features: